Best of 5 Trimble GNSS for Construction & Civil Engineering

-Even small mistakes from global navigation satellite system (GNSS) problems can raise costs.
-This can happen because of rework or wasted materials.
+Even small mistakes caused by global navigation satellite system (GNSS) issues can increase costs.
+This can happen due to rework or material waste.
 These mistakes can also create complicated legal issues for the construction even after the workers complete the job.

-Trimble has many GNSS products to help you feel more confident when surveying.
+Trimble offers a wide range of GNSS products to help you feel more confident when surveying.
 They have decades of experience in the construction surveying market.
 If you need high accuracy in the pre-engineering stage or want to save on a tight budget, we can help.
 We’ll equip your firm with a clear framework for choosing the optimal Trimble GNSS solution.

 You probably know about the Global Positioning System (GPS).
 The term GNSS includes GPS and all other satellite navigation systems used worldwide.
 Other systems include Russia’s GLONASS, Europe’s Galileo, China’s BeiDou, and regional systems like Japan’s QZSS and India’s IRNSS.

-By using triangulation and similar calculations, we can make other surveying methods more accurate.
+By using triangulation and related calculations, we can improve the accuracy of other surveying methods.
 This also helps fix small errors that can be added during a project.
-The GNSS receiver can complete this task itself or in combination with a base station that needs correction.
+The GNSS receiver can complete this task on its own or in combination with a base station that requires correction.

 Key Selection Factors

-Four primary selection factors exist when choosing a GNSS receiver that best aligns with your needs.
+To go into more detail, these four factors must be considered before choosing a Trimble GNSS receiver that best aligns with your needs.

 1. Application Requirements

-These receivers are used across the many branches of surveying work.
-They’re essential for establishing accurate property lines in cadastral surveying of land boundaries and settling legal disputes.
+These receivers are used across many branches of surveying.
+They’re essential for establishing accurate property lines in cadastral surveying and for settling legal disputes.

-GNSS receivers must work offline and be exceptionally durable for surveying tasks like mining and landscape planning.
+Trimble GNSS receivers must operate offline and be exceptionally durable for surveying tasks such as mining and landscape planning.
 Machine-control applications are incredibly demanding.
-They need highly accurate GNSS survey information, which helps direct heavy equipment for land clearing, grading, and other construction tasks.
+They need highly accurate GNSS survey data to direct heavy equipment for land clearing, grading, and other construction tasks.

 2. Accuracy Needs